950288/950288/README.md

-# Cosmic Citizen - 95028 🚀

-### I am a graduate student at the Shanghai Institute of Materia Medica, passionately exploring the cutting-edge convergence of AI and Life Sciences to advance biomedical innovation. 🧬🤖
+### I am Wang jingtong, a graduate student at the Shanghai Institute of Materia Medica, passionately exploring the cutting-edge convergence of AI and Life Sciences to advance biomedical innovation. 🧬🤖

 Passionate about: